-By advancing the CalME program, the efficiency of pavement design workflows for Caltrans engineers will be significantly improved through the incorporation of advanced features and expanded functionalities.
+By advancing the CalME program, Caltrans will significantly improve the efficiency of pavement design workflows through the incorporation of advanced features and expanded functionalities.

 The refinement of models within CaIME will not only enhance design accuracy but also make pavement designs more cost-effective.
 M-E methods account for local conditions such as climate, traffic, and material and can therefore optimize pavement designs for the specific conditions rather than having to cover the worst-case scenario.
-This reduces the uncertainties in predicted performance and as a result allows the use of smaller safety factors for the same design reliability.
-Additionally, local governments stand to benefit from the development of a new set of tools consistent with CalME, ensuring a smooth transition and alignment with state-of-the-art design methodologies.
+It reduces the uncertainties in predicted performance by allowing the use of smaller safety factors for the same design reliability.

+In addition, local governments will benefit from the development of a new set of tools consistent with CalME, ensuring a smooth transition and alignment with state-of-the-art design methodologies.

 WHAT IS THE PROGRESS TO DATE?